 You only have to pay for any loss in value of the goods if this loss in value is due to handling of the goods that is not necessary for checking their condition, properties and functionality.

-(3) The right of withdrawal does not apply to distance selling contracts
+(3) The right of cancellation does not apply to distance selling contracts

-a) for the delivery of goods that have been manufactured according to customer specifications or that are clearly tailored to personal needs or that are not suitable for return due to their nature or that can spoil quickly or whose expiration date would be exceeded,
+a) for the delivery of goods that were manufactured according to customer specifications or that are clearly tailored to personal needs or that are not suitable for return due to their nature or that can spoil quickly or whose expiry date would be exceeded,

 b) for the delivery of audio or video recordings or software, provided that you have unsealed the delivered data carriers.

-§ Section 10 Dispute resolution proceedings before a consumer arbitration board
+§ 10 Dispute resolution procedure before a consumer arbitration board

 The provider is neither willing nor obliged to participate in dispute resolution proceedings before a consumer arbitration board.